Welcome to Almondfest 2012 … or maybe Protein Bread Fest?

 1/2 teaspoon sea salt

-*You can substitute dry roasted almonds for a more toasty flavour.
+*You can use raw or dry roasted almonds.
+The latter gives a richer and deeper toasty almond flavour.
 I prefer to start with whole almonds and make my almond butter first but it won’t affect the texture of the bread if you use ready-made nut butter.

-Bake for about 40 – 45 minutes until golden and risen, and a skewer inserted in the centre comes out clean.
-Remove and cool on a wire rack before turning out.
+Bake for 40 to 45 minutes, or until risen and golden, and a skewer inserted into the centre comes out clean.

 This loaf keeps, wrapped in foil or a freezer bag, in the fridge for up to a week.
 You can also freeze it.
 If freezing, it’s easier to slice the loaf before freezing.